gdscuiz/elevate/docs/index.md

 # #Elevate

-Welcome to the [@GDSCUIZ](https://gdsc.community.dev/university-of-ibn-zohr/), Elevate Events Series.
+Welcome to the [@GDSCUIZ](https://gdsc.community.dev/university-of-ibn-zohr/) #Elevate.

+One of the most
 Nowadays, every person has to learn a kit of soft skills.
 This series of events aims to help attendees to apply their knowledge, communicate, think, manage and innovate, as well as get all the basic tools needed to integrate the tech job market.

-You can join our [@GDSCUIZ](https://gdsc.community.dev/university-of-ibn-zohr/) chapter from [here](https://gdsc.community.dev/university-of-ibn-zohr/)
+You can join our [@GDSCUIZ](https://gdsc.community.dev/university-of-ibn-zohr/) chapter from [here](https://gdsc.community.dev/university-of-ibn-zohr/).

 ## Table of Content

   - [#Elevate](#Elevate)
   - [Table of Contents](#table-of-contents)
   - [TL:DR](#tldr)